taochen/ssase/README.md

-SSASE (including SAM, RCA, DLDA, FEMOSAA and MOACO)
+SSASE (including SAM, RCA, DLDA, FEMOSAA, MOACO and Seeding)
 ==========

-This is the main repository for Search-based Self-Adaptive Software Engine (SSASE), an adaptation engine framework that exploits the advances of search-based software engineering techniques to tackle modelings, architecting and decision making problems for self-adaptive software systems (SAS), especially at their runtime.
+This is the main repository for Search-based Self-Adaptive Software Engine (SSASE), an adaptation engine framework that exploits the advances of search-based software engineering (mainly nature-inspired algorithms such as evolutionary algorithms) and machine learning to tackle modelings, architecting and decision making problems for self-adaptive software systems (SAS), especially at their runtime.

 Currently it encapsulates the following sub-frameworks/components, some of which are alternative: